blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 <ol>
 <li>
 <p>Make sure that customBasicAuthentication is enabled in the Web.config file for your ***Blackbaud CRM*** instance.</p>
-<p>In the installation directory, open the bbappfx\vroot folder, and open the Web.config file and locate the <code>customBasicAuthentication</code> element.
+<p>In the installation directory, open the bbappfx\vroot folder, then open the Web.config file and locate the <code>customBasicAuthentication</code> element.
 If the <code>enabled</code> attribute is not already set to "true," then update the attribute.</p>
 <pre><code>
 &#60;customBasicAuthentication enabled="true" requireSSL="False" cachingEnabled="True" cachingDuration="600" &#47;&#62;
 </code>